frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1a/exercises/e1/e1s1.webp" style="width:100%; data-description="1.
 Start by sketching a center rectangle on the top plane."">
       <figcaption>1.
-Start by sketching a center rectangle on the top plane.</figcaption>
+Start by sketching a center rectangle on the top plane.
+Notice that we put the origin of the part at the center of the tube so that we can leverage the default geometry later on. </figcaption>
     </figure>
   </div>